ortic/Aspose.Slides-for-Cloud/SDKs/Aspose.Slides-Cloud-SDK-for-NodeJS/README.md

 This repository contains Aspose.Slides Cloud SDK for Node.js source code.
 This SDK allows you to work with Aspose.Slides Cloud REST APIs in your Node.js applications quickly and easily.

 ##How to Use the SDK?
-The complete source code is available in this repository folder, you can either directly use it in your project or use Maven.
+The complete source code is available in this repository folder, you can either directly use it in your project or use NPM.
 For more details, please visit our [documentation website](http://www.aspose.com/docs/display/slidescloud/Available+SDKs).

 ## Quick SDK Tutorial
 ```javascript